TrueBitFoundation/python-offchain/QuestionsnTasks.md

 List of the questions that need to be answered:<br/>
 * Are we going to allow for sys calls inside the code that the interpreter is supposed to run?<br/>
 * Are we going to write a linker, assmebler and disassembler?<br/>
-* How are we going to enforce our restraints on the high-level source-code(C, Cpp, Rust, ...)?
-For C and Cpp we could write a lib-tooling tool to handle that.
-For other langugaes I'm out of ideas.<br/>
 * How small should we make the steps?
 We need to do that so that the single step that's going to be run on-chain fits in with that(we're merklizing the entire state of the machine at a specific time and sending it on-chain.).<br/>

 ### Tasks